Grader-ISAGe/ISAGEeenglish/ISAGe-English/README.md

 This is our new Moodle Plugin using Moodle question type template.
 We extend the Moodle question engine to ISAGEenglish to grade English short answers scoring using NLP computation and supervised learning.

-Please see here for more information about : Moodle-Short Answer Question Type : https://docs.moodle.org/37/en/Short-Answer_question_type
 =========================

 2.b.
 Grader code on Distant server /